bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+Vector is a high-performance, end-to-end (agent & aggregator) observability data pipeline that puts you in control of your observability data: https://github.com/vectordotdev/vector

 Rclone (RSync for cloud storage) is a command-line program to sync files and directories to and from different cloud storage providers: https://github.com/rclone/rclone

 ----